Cheng-Chun-Yen/Alzheimers-Choice-Theory/Proofs/Archival_Integrity_Report_V1.0.md

 ---

 *This report forms part of the Alzheimer’s Choice Theory Closed-Causal Framework (ACT-CCF) archived across GitHub, Zenodo and ArDrive with GPT-5 audit verification.*
+All Proofs were finalized within the same archival window (±2h).